Construction Defects and Insurance; Mold Claims and Time to Rescind the Tort of Bad Faith

 Only if a true tort occurs can the insured waive the contract action and sue in tort.
 Breach of contract, by centuries old tradition, is not a tort and cannot and should not be considered a tort.
 The Tort of Bad Faith has served its purpose and is now causing more problems than it solves.
 It is time the courts and state legislatures rescind the tort and return to common law contract damages.

-Read about this and more insurance books by Barry Zalma at http://zalma.com/blog/insurance-claims-library/
+Read about these books and more insurance books by Barry Zalma at http://zalma.com/blog/insurance-claims-library/